Submit all of the same application and items listed above (#1-5), plus:

 if the ones on file are dated more than 6 months in the past.

-If your deferral request is received less than 60 days before or after the start of
+If your deferral request is received before your program start date or less than 60

 If your deferral request is received more than 60 days after the start of your program